Eng-IbrahimElgammal/Sudoku-Checking-CSP/README.md

 ### How to Contribute
 If you would like to contribute to this project, please follow these steps:

-1.Fork the repository.
+- Fork the repository.
-2.Create a new branch (git checkout -b feature-branch).
+- Create a new branch (git checkout -b feature-branch).
-3.Commit your changes (git commit -am 'Add new feature').
+- Commit your changes (git commit -am 'Add new feature').
-4.Push to the branch (git push origin feature-branch).
+- Push to the branch (git push origin feature-branch).
-5.Create a new Pull Request.
+- Create a new Pull Request.
 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.